jsantner/gas-properties/README.md

   3. Chemical Equilibrium: Choose two state variables for the final condition, and the other properties will be calculated after allowing the mixture to reach chemical equilibrium.

-In order to change your "fixed" state variables (the red ones), delete all state variables except for the two that you want to fix.
+The "fixed" state variables (the red ones), are determined using the radio buttons (TP, UV, etc.).
+If you want these state variables to be determined, but not held constant from the initial state, use "manual," which allows the user to set two properties for the final state.